Stages of a Cross Lease Flats Plan Update Process

 Stage 2

-Infrastructure is normally established, but should it require updating, additional reports maybe required.
+Infrastructure is normally established, but should it require updating, additional reports may be required.
 We can organise this for you if necessary.

 Stage 3

-Complete construction and complete the legal survey work.
+Complete the legal survey work.

 Stage 4

 Apply for a completion certificate (called the s224c certificate) from the council when all conditions of the Resource Consent have been met.
-Our Licensed Cadastral Surveyor will lodge the Survey plans with Land information NZ.
+Our Licensed Cadastral Surveyor will lodge the Survey plans with Land Information NZ.
 Once the 224c certificate has been issued, your solicitor will then apply for titles.